Policy version: as updated on 7th February 2025.

 Countries outside the EEA have differing data protection laws, some of which may provide lower levels of protection of privacy.

-It is sometimes necessary for us to transfer your personal data to countries outside EEA.
+It is sometimes necessary for us to transfer your personal data to countries outside the EEA.
 In those cases, we will comply with applicable EEA laws designed to ensure the privacy of your personal data.

-We may transfer your personal data to:
+We may transfer your personal data to our collaborators located outside the EEA.

 Under data protection laws, we can only transfer your personal data to a country outside the EEA where: